kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 }
 ~~~

-And if you copy sample api controllers, you must change `require` statement to `require_one`:
+And if you copy sample api controllers, you must change `require` statement to `require_once`:

 ~~~diff
 --- a/application/controllers/api/Example.php